The Washington Bar Exam

 MPT

 The MPT consists of closed-universe practical questions with instructions, factual data, cases, statutes, and other reference material supplied by examiners.
 Candidates will answer two cases presenting simulated real-life scenarios to demonstrate their lawyering skills, using only the materials provided by the bar examiners.
-Each case is assessed on a 6-point scale, with a 6 being the highest possible score and a 0 the lowest possible score.
+Each case is assessed on a 6-point scale, with a 6 being the highest possible score and a 0 being the lowest possible score.

 Washington Bar Exam Scoring/Grading